Determination of stomatal index

 Stoma (plural-stomata) is a minute epidermal opening covered by two kidney-shaped guard cells in dicot leaves.
 These guard cells, in turn, are surrounded by epidermal (subsidiary) cells.
 Stomata perform the functions of gaseous exchange and transpiration in plants.
 The nature of the stomata and the stomatal index and stomatal number are important diagnostic characteristics of dicot leaves.

 The stomatal number is defined as the average number of stomata per sq mm of the epidermis of the leaf.
 The actual number of stomata per sq mm may vary for the leaves of the same plant grown in different environments or under different climatic conditions.

 However, it is shown that the ratio of the number of stomata to the total number of epidermal cells in a given area of the epidermis is fairly constant for any age of the plant and under different climatic conditions.
 The Stomatal index is the percentage in which the number of stomata forms to the total number of epidermal cells, each stoma being counted as one cell.
 The Stomatal index can be calculated by using the following equation:

 Where S= Number of stomata per unit area E= Number of epidermal cells in the same unit area.
 Whilst stomatal number varies considerably with the age of the leaf and due to changes in environmental conditions, the stomatal index is relatively constant and therefore, of diagnostic significance for a given species

-Compound microscope Camera lucida Drawing board Micro slides Cover glasses Forceps Spirit lamp Small watch glass Blade Cello tape Drawing sheet, Dark coloured pencil with sharp lead Chloral hydrate solution.
+Compound microscope Camera lucida Drawing board Micro slides Cover glasses Forceps Spirit lamp Small watch glass Blade Cello tape Drawing sheet, Dark colored pencil with sharp lead Chloral hydrate solution.